Easy read is not just for people with learning disabilities. It's also useful for anyone who wants to find important information quickly.

 - How to complain about health or social care services (Care Quality Commission)

-- How to complain about a care home or your care at home (Local Government Ombudsman)
+- How to complain about adult social care and support (Local Government and Social Care Ombudsman)

 Health and staying well

-- The Easy Health website has lots of information about health issues and medical conditions.
+- The Easy Health website has lots of information about health issues and medical conditions (Easy Health)

 - Going to the doctor or hospital (NHS England)